tim-js/revojs.ro/src/blog/2019-12-24-registration/index.md

 ## Registration approaches

-The countless experiences we had as conference participants helped us to identify 3 different ways of handling the registration process, each with its own pros and cons:
+The countless experiences we had as conference participants helped us to identify 3 different ways of handling the registration process, each with its own pros and cons.

 ### 1. Printing all badges in advance